micheledellipaoli/TyrePressureDetection/README.md

 The system elaborates data recorded by a simulated sensor and **sends** to the **console** a specific **message**, which will be:
 1. "**Low tyre pressure registered!**": if the recorded pressure is lower than the standard one;
 2. "**Tyre pressure restored!**": if the sensor records a pressure greater or equals than the standard one, while the previously recorded pressure was lower than the standard one.
-3. "**Optimal tyre pressure!**": if the sensor records a pressure greater or equals than the standard one, and the previously recorded pressure was greater or equals than the standard one too.
+3. "**Optimal tyre pressure!**": if the sensor records a pressure greater or equals than the standard one, and the previously recorded pressure was already greater or equals than the standard one.
 4. "**Warning, possible tyre puncture!**": if the sensor records a continuous drop in pressure during a small period of time. <br>
 More specifically, to simulate a tyre puncture, we will suppose to record **5 tyre pressure decreasing values** in a period of time of **1 minute**.